 Immediately after graduating from law school, Rob served a year as law clerk to the Honorable Raul Gonzalez, former justice of the Texas Supreme Court.
 He is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and is the former Chair of the Board’s Appellate Exam Commission, which drafts and grades the appellate certification exam.
 He is also a founding member, trustee, and officer of the Texas Supreme Court Historical Society.

-Rob has handled or assisted with appeals and original proceedings in Texas, Arizona, California, Colorado, Florida, Georgia, Illinois, Kentucky, Louisiana, New Hampshire, New York, Pennsylvania, and South Carolina; the United States Courts of Appeals for the Second, Fifth, and Eleventh Circuits; and the United States Supreme Court.
+Rob has handled or assisted with appeals and original proceedings in Texas, Arizona, California, Colorado, Florida, Georgia, Illinois, Kentucky, Louisiana, New Hampshire, New York, Pennsylvania, and South Carolina; the United States Courts of Appeals for the Second, Third, Fifth, and Eleventh Circuits; and the United States Supreme Court.
 He has argued over 90 cases before the Fifth Circuit, the Eleventh Circuit, the Supreme Court of Texas, the New York Court of Appeals, the Arizona Supreme Court, Pennsylvania's court of appeals (the Superior Court), the Georgia Court of Appeals, and most of the fourteen intermediate appellate courts in Texas.

 In 2011, Rob’s successful representation in the Texas Supreme Court of a client accused of contempt earned him a front-page story in the Texas Lawyer newspaper.
 His 2009 victory in the Texas Supreme Court for a large homebuilder client seeking insurance coverage was also covered by the Texas Lawyer as a groundbreaking development in the law.